SoliDualSPHysics: An extension of DualSPHysics for solid mechanics with hyperelasticity, plasticity, and fracture: Formulation

+i.e.\ with the present normalization of $\mathbf{N}$ the plastic multiplier coincides with the equivalent plastic strain rate.
+The loading-unloading behavior is governed by the standard Kuhn--Tucker conditions, which enforce plastic admissibility, non-negative plastic flow, and consistency during active plastic loading,

-The elastoplastic constitutive equations are integrated using a predictor--corrector return mapping scheme adapted for the multiplicative framework.
-At each material point and time step, a trial elastic state is computed by freezing plastic evolution,
+The constitutive update is performed by an exponential-map predictor--corrector scheme operating directly on $\mathbf{F}_p$.
+At each material point and time step $t_n\to t_{n+1}$, the trial elastic state is obtained by freezing the plastic deformation gradient,